Investment Strategy: Meaning, Types, Key factors

 Life Insurance and Life Cover in Investment Strategy

-Life insurance is a crucial aspect of any comprehensive investment strategy.
-It provides a financial safety net for your loved ones in case of your untimely demise.
-Here’s why life insurance should be integrated into your investment strategy:
+Life insurance is an essential part of any holistic investment strategy.
+It endows a financial safety net for your loved ones in the event of your untimely death.
+Listed here are the reasons why life insurance must be added to your investment strategy:

 Financial Security: